- Entry requirements for undergraduate courses

 - For entry to a PhD programme we would require applicants to hold a Masters degree with a minimum GPA of 3.0.

 Think Big scholarships - New for 2018, the University of Bristol is delighted to launch the new Think Big scholarship scheme.
 52 scholarships are available to international applicants for undergraduate and taught postgraduate programmes at the University of Bristol.
 Information on eligibility and how to apply can be found at bristol.ac.uk/international-scholarships.
 If you have any specific queries, please don’t hesitate to get in touch with our Scholarships & Sponsors team at firstname.lastname@example.org.

 Further information about scholarships is available from the University's Student Funding Office.

 The British Council is able to give guidance and information regarding Higher Education in the UK.
 Please visit their website to see if there is an office near you, and find out what services may be available.

 The University has agreements with a number of education representatives (also known as agents) around the world, who can assist you with your application.
 Please note that using a representative does not put your application at any advantage or disadvantage when the academic decisions are made within the department.
 Independent applications will be considered on an equal basis.

 Please use the services of only one representative to avoid administrative complications.
 We only work with representatives listed on our website.

-We have three registered representatives in Oman:
+We have five registered representatives in Oman:

 Meet current students online